Maazioh/deenlantern-privacy/index.md

 Contact

 Questions about this policy?
-Email deenlantern.support@gmail.com [or your actual support email].
+Email maaziqbal@hotmail.com

 Changes